ssg-research/BliMe/firesim/README.md

 		```
 	- if this was done in a separate shell, you can now close it

-1. when "firesim buildbitstream" and the SPEC installation steps are both complete, run the following:
+1. when `firesim buildbitstream` and the SPEC installation steps are both complete, run the following:
 	```bash
 	export SPEC_DIR=/home/centos/cpu2017
 	cd ~/firesim/sw/firesim-software